Leonidee/spark-jobs-automation/README.md

 It's also possible to use the `dev` parameter when preparing a development or testing environment.
 I personally used this while developing a project, and it helped automate boring tasks and save time when working on different hosts.

 **Note**: To deploy project you need a ready-to-use Dataproc Cluster by any provider you want.
-For this project I personally used [Yandex Data Proc](https://cloud.yandex.com/en-ru/services/data-proc).
+For this project I personally used [Yandex Data Proc](https://cloud.yandex.com/en-ru/services/data-proc) version 2.1 with Yarn as resourse manager.